-Patients can present to different specialists, depending on the first sign of the syndrome.
-It is very common for families to remain undiagnosed for several generations despite have been seen by doctors from a variety of disciplines.
+In the past is was common for families to remain undiagnosed for several generations despite having been seen by doctors from a variety of disciplines.

 Originally produced by Professor P. A. Farndon, Clinical Geneticist, Jim Costello (deceased) and Margaret Costello.
 We are reliant on a team of medical advisors for the clinical content of the website.
 We are grateful for their continuing support.